Executive Board Roles and Duties

 The executive board oversees the administration of the GSA and serves as the first line of communication between the GSA and the rest of the University at large.
 When contacting the GSA, it is normally better to address the entire exec board to ensure that your message is heard and answered, but if you need to reach out to a particular member, they are listed here for your reference.

-- President: James Withrow
+- President: Margaret Baker

 - Executive Liason for the Special Projects and Political Action Committee